cufyorg/mmRPC/README.md

 - Q - When will you complete the docs?

 In a day called "Someday".
 You are free to remind me when it comes lsafer@gmail.com

+- Q - Future Compatibility

+Future syntax compatibility is prioritized.
+Binary compatibility, currently, not at all.

+There will be reworks on builders, constructor, constructor-like functions and definition hierarchy until a suitable and more consistent pattern is achieved.